itemis/itemis-blog/Cache.md

 }
 ```
 We here have a key of the generic type `T`, and a lambda which has a rule to get from the type `T`
 to a new generic type `U`.
-With this we have the maximum flexibility and can put everything
+With this we have maximum flexibility and can put everything
 inside the cache.
 In the further implementation of the method we just check if
 there is already a value for the key, and deliver it back if we have one, otherwise
 we start the computation using the `lambda.apply` method.

 The method for accessing the cache from the outside, is named `getCachedElements` and has
 an `EObject`, a key and a lambda as parameters.
 Inside the method we get the `ResourceSet` and get
-the Cache using `getCache` and on this Cache we call the method `get` to put the value
+the Cache using `getCache`.
+On this Cache we call the method `get` to put the value
-inside the cache and get the value back.
+inside it and get the value back.

 ##Access the cache from the outside
 To access the cache from the outside we use the static extension import feature of
 Xtend and just say something like the following:
 ```
-greeting.getCachedElements["greet",[|greeting.name]].
+greeting.getCachedElements["greet"+greeting.name,[key|greeting.name]].
 ```

 The sources can be found here: [sources](https://github.com/itemis/itemis-blog/blob/caching/Cache.xtend)